diiyw/nodis/README.md

 # Nodis
 A Golang implemented Redis data structure.
-It is a simple and easy to use in-memory key-value store.
+It is a simple and easy to embed in your application.

 ## Supported Data Types